-A few hours ago, after less than a week of speculation, Stephen Colbert was announced as the new host of The Late Show, replacing David Letterman when he retires next year.
-The reaction has been overwhelmingly positive, and I understand why.
-Colbert is one of our guys.
-Over the course of nearly nine years and 1,300-plus episodes, he has proven himself to be exceptionally likable and extraordinarily funny.
+Earlier this week, we published an Irish Wake of sorts for The Colbert Report, filled with friends, fans, and former guests looking back at the show and Stephen Colbert's brilliant work on it.
+Everyone was optimistic about Colbert's future as host of CBS's The Late Show.
+Ken Burns said, "He has to be himself on late night, and that self is so extraordinary that I think people will be very, very surprised and pleased by how he does it."
+I get the confidence, I really do: Over the course of over nine years and 1,400 episodes, he has proven himself to be exceptionally likable and amazingly funny.
 I am truly happy for Stephen Colbert, but still, I'm left feeling seriously bummed.
 Stephen Colbert will do great in his new job.
 I'm fairly certain of this.
 But is it really worth losing "Stephen Colbert," maybe the single greatest comedic character ever built on TV?

 His late-night show won't premiere for a while, but I am pretty certain I won't be able to say the same things about it.
-Last night, Jon Stewart endorsed Colbert to one of our reporters, saying, "[Colbert's] got gears he hasn’t even shown people yet."
+Right before the news came out that he got The Late Show came out, Jon Stewart endorsed Colbert to one of our reporters, saying, "[Colbert's] got gears he hasn’t even shown people yet."
 I would agree with him.
-I interviewed Colbert back in October at an event for StoryCorps.
-He was the most earnest, warm person I've ever met.
+I interviewed Colbert a little over a year ago at an event for StoryCorps.
+He was the most earnest, warm person I've ever met, full stop.
 It's a side of him viewers don't experience, as it would completely undermine the character of "Stephen Colbert."
 So, sure, that's something we'd get to see more of.
 We'd probably also get to see more singing and dancing.
 I am excited for him to be able to do regular interviews, because as he's proven occasionally on his show, when he's really into something, he can hold wonderful conversations.
 But is all of that necessarily lacking right now on television?

-Last year, Colbert's show finally won the Emmy for Outstanding Variety Series after many years of being nominated to no avail.
-Following that win, I assumed The Colbert Report would be seen as existing in the top echelon of American comedy for years and years to come.
+Two years ago, when The Colbert Report finally won the Emmy for Outstanding Variety Series after many years of being nominated to no avail, I assumed the show would exist in the top echelon of American comedy for years and years to come.
 It's sad to think of it not existing anymore.
 Because maybe Stephen Colbert will win an Emmy in a few years for his version of The Late Show.
 And maybe Stephen Colbert will be better than the Jimmys and the Conans and the Lettermans.
 Stephen Colbert could even turn out to be the greatest late-night talk-show host ever.
 But even if that were the case, he'd still be a "late-night talk-show host."
 We have had plenty of those.
 There will never be another "Stephen Colbert."